- Complete Resume Guide for a Waiter or Waitress

 But how?
 Open a separate section called ‘Volunteer Experience’.
 Just briefly explain the above-mentioned tasks as personal achievements related to the career as a waiter.
 Do not forget to add action verbs, keywords, and quantified results even in your volunteer experience.

-Is an education section important to a waiter or waitress?
+Is an education section important in waiter or waitress CV?

 Why not?
 Though a high school diploma is the minimum educational qualification to be a waiter, you should mention it in the education section.
 Because being an educated waiter is as important as being a skillful and experienced waiter.